gitli101/HomeAssignment/README.md

   - Deploy the infrastructure from the `docker-compose.yaml` file.
   - Create a server for the UI and Preform validations on files.
   - Extract metadata and store it .
   - store the files , and check for duplications.
+  - API endpoints :
+    - `POST -> /file ` + some metadata.
+    - `GET ->  /statistics?querytype=avgsizebytype` .

 </details>